STUDENT ACCESSIBILITY SERVICES

 Please note: If additional information is required regarding your request, this could lengthen the processing time.

-All decisions are rendered by the Disabilities and Accommodations Committee (DAC).
+All decisions are rendered by the University Student Accessibility Services Committee (USASC).
 You will be notified via email after the DAC has processed your request.